What is Torticollis?

 Chiropractic for Torticollis

 Birth trauma is likely the cause of twisted neck in infants, leading to a misalignment of the neck bones or neck muscle injury.
-This can happen when vacuum extraction or forceps are used, and it can result from a breech delivery (or abnormal positioning during development).
+This is especially likely to happen when vacuum extraction or forceps are used in the delivery of the baby.
+And it can also be a result of a breech delivery or other abnormal positioning during the baby’s development prior to birth.
 Chiropractors can safely treat infants.
-They can also help with the diagnosis of wry neck.
+A gentler touch or special instruments are used by chiropractors who are adjusting babies, as chiropractors are able to treat other conditions in infants beyond torticollis.
+They can also help with diagnosing the presence of wry neck.
 It is important to treat this condition as early as possible, no matter what age the patient is, to prevent later complications and pain.3